gsuez/master-bootstrap-3/README.md

 =======================
 Created by Gonzalo Suez.
 See the official site for more info: http://www.masterbootstrap.com

-This template is based in Twitter Bootstrap 3, for Joomla!
+This template is based on Twitter Bootstrap 3, for Joomla!
 3.x.

 <h3>Some features:</h3>
 <ul>